quantumomics/I.IIRE/README.md

 i) <b>∞<sup>λ</sup></b> - Nascent infinite spots reaction environment

-   if we have types of microarrays included:
+   if we have types of spotsarrays included, it would be below defined:

       DNA spotsarray,